SMG2S/Smg2s.jl/docs/src/getting_started.md

 !!! note
      - Initialization of ``M_0`` and generation of different nilpotent matrices will result in sparse matrices with different sparsity patterns (see [Gallery: Sparsity Patterns](gallery.md)),
      - Therefore SMG2S.jl leaves as much as possible room to the users for the customization.
-     - Meanwhile, we provides also some default routines for them, which are free to be used by the users if they don't want to customize by themselves.
+     - Meanwhile, we provides also some default routines for them, which are free to be used by the users without concerning always about customizing everything by themselves.